 In the usual course of household survey work, researchers periodically reexamine sampling and weighting methods to ensure that the results published are representative of the millions of households in the United States.
-ICI reexamined its Annual Mutual Fund Shareholder Tracking Survey this year, and the figures on incidence of IRA ownership presented in this paper for the 2014 survey reflect a revised sampling and weighting methodology as well as an increased sample size.
-In order to achieve a representative sample of U.S. households, the 2014 Annual Mutual Fund Shareholder Tracking Survey is based on a dual frame sample of landline and cell phone numbers.
-The combined sample includes about 50 percent of households reached on a landline and about 50 percent of households reached on a cell phone.
+ICI reexamined its Annual Mutual Fund Shareholder Tracking Survey in 2014, and the figures on incidence of IRA ownership presented in this paper for the 2015 survey reflect the revised sampling and weighting methodology that was adopted in 2014.
+In order to achieve a representative sample of U.S. households, the 2014 and 2015 Annual Mutual Fund Shareholder Tracking Survey is based on a dual frame sample of landline and cell phone numbers.
+The combined sample includes about 50 percent of households reached on a cell phone.
 In previous years, the Annual Mutual Fund Shareholder Tracking Survey was based on a sample of landline phone numbers only.
 The change to a combined sample of cell and landline phone numbers improves the representativeness of the sample.
-For a detailed description of the survey methodology, see "Ownership of Mutual Funds, Shareholder Sentiment, and Use of the Internet, 2014," ICI Research Perspective 20, no. 8 (November), available at www.ici.org/pdf/per20-08.pdf.
+For a detailed description of the survey methodology, see "Ownership of Mutual Funds, Shareholder Sentiment, and Use of the Internet, 2015," ICI Research Perspective 21, no. 5 (November), available at www.ici.org/pdf/per21-05.pdf.